vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/isymunmanageddocument-getsourcerange-method.md

  [in] A linha inicial no documento atual.

  `startColumn`
- [in] A coluna de início do documento atual.
+ [in] A coluna inicial no documento atual.

  `endLine`
  [in] A linha final no documento atual.